My Shortlist

 2. Interview: Parents/Guardians meet with the principal.

-3. Records: Provide the school with copies of student’s two most recent report cards and assessment materials (if applicable).
+3. Records: Provide the school with copies of the student’s two most recent report cards and assessment materials (if applicable).

 • NOTABLE ALUMNI